sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/tools/reader/README.md

 # Reader

-The Reader tool provides a way of reading documents in the corpus, text is fetched on-demand as needed.
+The Reader tool provides a way of reading documents in the corpus, text is fetched as needed.

 ## Overview

-The table view shows the following three columns by default:

-- *Title*: the document's title (or its filename if no better title was found)
-- *Words*: the number of individual words (tokens) found in the document (e.g. each occurrence of "the" is counted)
-- *Types*: the number of word forms found in the document (e.g. all occurrences of "the" are counted as one word form)
-- *Ratio*: the ratio of types to tokens (types/tokens), expressed as a percentage – higher numbers generally mean greater vocabulary diversity

-Additional columns can be shown:

-- *Author*: the document's author (if it can be determined)
-- *Language*: the document's language (if it can be guessed)

-By default, documents are shown in the order they exist in the corpus.
+The Reader tool is composed of two visual components: the Text Reader and the Prospect Viewer.

+### Text Reader

+This is where text is displayed for reading.
+The formatting will be minimal, limited especially to line breaks (depending on the format of the source document).
+With the text reader you can:

+* scroll down within the text reader to fetch more content
+* hover over a word to show its frequency in the document
+* click on a word to search for it in the Reader (and other tools if applicable)

+### Prospect Viewer

+This shows an overview of the entire corpus, especially useful when there are multiple documents in a corpus.
+The bars represent each document in the order they appear in the corpus.
+The relative length of the document is represented both vertically and horizontally (in other words, the taller and wider a document is shown, the longer it is).

+When there's a search term, an inner sparkline is shown overtop of the bars – this shows the relative frequency of terms (by default each document is broken into segments of 25 equal parts for the sparkline).

+There's also a thin vertical blue bar that indicates the current position of the Text Reader in the corpus.
+You can click anywhere along the Prospect Viewer to jump to another location.

 {@img reader.png Reader}

 ## Options

+You can use the arrows to go forward or backward in the text.
+By default jumps are made in increments of about 1,000 words.

-You can filter documents  by typing a query into the search box and hitting enter (see [Term Searches](#!/guide/search) for more advanced searching capabilities).
-Note that by default the query includes the full-text, the title and the author.
-You can use the author or title prefix to *only* look at one of those metadata fields (e.g. _title:love_).
+You can specify terms by typing a query into the search box and hitting enter (see [Term Searches](#!/guide/search) for more advanced searching capabilities).

-You can modify a corpus by clicking on the _Modify_ button.
-Note that any modifications actually create a new corpus (so the URL will change).
-The following modifications are available:

-- *Add* more documents by clicking the _Add_ button (this will cause the [corpus creation](#!/guide/corpuscreator) window to appear, but any new documents will be added to the corpus)
-- *Remove* documents by selecting one ore more documents at once (using the shift or ctrl/command keys) and then clicking the _Remove_ button (this keeps all of the unselected documents)
-- *Keep* documents by selecting one ore more documents at once (using the shift or ctrl/command keys) and then clicking the _Keep_ button (this removes all of the unselected documents)
-- *Reorder* documents by dragging and dropping them within the grid and then hitting the _Reorder_ button

-Note that only one of these operations can be done at a time, so, for instance, you can first remove some documents and then in the new corpus you can reorder the remaining documents.

 ## Additional Information

-The type/token _Ratio_ value can be a useful way of expressing vocabulary richness, but the value is somewhat sensitve to document length and should be considered with circumspection.
-A more reliable way of measuring vocabulary richness is to average the type/token ratios from equally long segments in a text (e.g. the mean of type/token ratios for each 1,000 word segment in the text).

-We hope to soon offer functionality for users to edit or customize the metadata for documents, allowing you to edit the author or title, for instance.
-In the meantime, these metadata are defined during [corpus creation](#!/guide/corpuscreator).
+The Prospect Viewer is inspired by the work of Stan Ruecker (see [this book](http://www.ashgate.com/default.aspx?page=637&calcTitle=1&isbn=9781409404224) or [this video](https://youtu.be/Nd2h9U_H0n8?t=2m27s)).

 ## See Also